pawurb/mevlog-rs/README.md

 `mevlog` allows you to analyze transaction details via a simple CLI interface.
 It currently offers the following features:

 - regexp search by emmited event names
-- search by ENS names
+- search by ENS domain names
 - filter txs based on their position in a block
 - search by root method calls
 - track smart contract storage changes